kevgrasso/pipes/README.md

-this is a fork from https://github.com/1j01/pipes
+this is a fork with the ability to set speed from https://github.com/1j01/pipes
 =================================================